gaphor/gaphas/README.md

 Makes the item under the mouse cursor the hovered item.

-- view (`gaphas.view.View`): The view to use for the tool, default is None.
+- view (`gaphas.view.View`): The view to use for the tool; default is None.

 #### Class: `gaphas.tools.ItemTool`

 Does selection and dragging of items.

-- view (`gaphas.view.View`): The view to use for the tool, default is None.
+- view (`gaphas.view.View`): The view to use for the tool; default is None.

 #### Class: `gaphas.tools.HandleTool`

 Tool to move handles around.

-- view (`gaphas.view.View`): The view to use for the tool, default is None.
+- view (`gaphas.view.View`): The view to use for the tool; default is None.

 #### Class: `gaphas.tools.RubberbandTool`

 Allows the user to drag a "rubber band" for selecting items in an area.

-- view (`gaphas.view.View`): The view to use for the tool, default is None.
+- view (`gaphas.view.View`): The view to use for the tool; default is None.

 #### Class: `gaphas.tools.PanTool`

-Captures drag events with the middle mouse button and uses them to translate the canvas within the view.
+Captures drag events with the middle mouse button and uses them to translate the Canvas within the view.

-- view (`gaphas.view.View`): The view to use for the tool, default is None.
+- view (`gaphas.view.View`): The view to use for the tool; default is None.

 #### Class: `gaphas.tools.ZoomTool`

 Tool for zooming using two different user inputs:

 1. Ctrl + middle-mouse dragging in the up and down direction
 2. Ctrl + mouse-wheel

-- view (`gaphas.view.View`): The view to use for the tool, default is None.
+- view (`gaphas.view.View`): The view to use for the tool; default is None.

 #### Class: `gaphas.tools.PlacementTool`

-Tool for placing items on the canvas.
+Tool for placing items on the Canvas.

 - view (`gaphas.view.View`): The view to use for the tool.
-- factory (factory object): A canvas item factory for creating new items.
+- factory (factory object): A Canvas item factory for creating new items.
 - handle_tool (`gaphas.tools.HandleTool`): The handle tool to use.
 - handle_index (int): The index of the handle to be used by the handle tool.